Symptoms, Diagnosis, Treatment & Management

 Primary Immunodeficiency Disease Symptoms & Diagnosis

 Serious PIDDs typically become apparent in infancy.
+For example, severe T-cell or combined immune deficiencies typically present in infancy.
+However, some antibody deficiencies may present in older children or adults.
 In milder forms, it often takes a pattern of recurrent infections before PIDD is suspected.
-In some cases, a PIDD is not diagnosed until people reach their 20s and 30s.

 Important signs that may indicate a PIDD include: